szeryf/tumblr-powr-pak/README.md

 # tumblr-powr-pak
-A simple Chrome extension to fix some of the most annoying Tumblr quirks
+A simple Chrome extension to fix some of the most annoying Tumblr quirks: redirect to archive, hi-res images, bring back the tracked tags

 ## What does it do?